Society members also participate in many projects to preserve local historical documents.

 LCGS offers basic youth oriented genealogy information on our website.

 The Lee County Genealogical Society has been honored to received Proclamations from the Board of County Commissioners, Lee County, Florida and the City of Fort Myers, Florida recognizing October as Family History Month.
 Ceremonial photos taken in the chambers of the Lee County Board of County Commissioners can be viewed by clicking on the year below:

 The LCGS observes Family History Month annually in October in multiple ways.
 Genealogical displays are arranged in local libraries.
 At some of the libraries the display is featured in a showcase; at others the Society provides a display board and brochures designed to help the public understand the work of the Society, and how to get started tracing a family history.
-During Family History Month LCGS partners with the Fort Myers-Lee County Public Library to hold genealogy research workshops for library patrons.
+During Family History Month LCGS partners with the Fort Myers Regional Library to hold genealogy research workshops for library patrons.
 For more information please see our Events calendar.